BGCG/project2/README.md

 **Question display:**

 The question is displayed with four options, when the button is clicked it will alert the user whether their response was wrong/invalid.
-A description below the option buttons will display the right answer with a small explaination.
+A description below the option buttons will display the right answer with a small explanation.

 The questions are randomised when the game starts which means at every game play event there is a high probability that the user will be present with some new questions.